tibo-91/AWS_VPC_IDS/README.md

    cd AWS_VPC_IDS/
    ```

-#### 2. Start an AWS Sandbox Lab instance and make sure you have the AWS CLI credentials for that instance.
+#### 2. Start an AWS Sandbox Lab

+   Launch an AWS Sandbox instance and make sure you can access the AWS CLI credentials for that instance.

    ![AWS CLI credentials](images/AWS_CLI_credentials.png)

+#### 3. Run the `setup.sh` script

-#### 3. Set execution rights and run the `setup.sh` script to configure AWS CLI credentials.
-This script will remove existing SSH keys and credentials, and set up new ones.
+   Set execution rights and run the `setup.sh` script to configure AWS CLI credentials.
+This script will give execution rights, remove existing SSH keys and credentials, and set up new ones.

    ```shell
    chmod +x setup.sh